 - Amniotic Fluid: 15-20ml of amniotic fluid OR two T-25 flasks that are 80-90% confluent.
 Keep at room temperature.

 - Chorionic Villi: Two T-25 flasks that are 80-90% confluent.
+Contact lab about testing of direct uncultured villi.
 Keep at room temperature.

 - Saliva: 0.5mL in Oragene•ONE(ON-500) Collection Kit.
 Keep at room temperature.